nait-dmit/styleguides/js/README.md

 * Commas should be followed by a single space
     * Good: `function fn(a, b, c) {…}`
     * Bad: `function fn(a,b,c) {…}`
-* No spaces should separate unary operators from their target value
+* No spaces should separate unary operators from their target operand
     * Good: `++i`
     * Bad: `++ i`
 * Use blank lines to separate logical groups of statements

 ##Control Statements

+* A single blank line should precede all control statements
-* All control statements should be precede conditions with a single space
+* Conditions should be preceded with a single space
 * All control statements will use braces, regardless of length
-* A single blank line should precede all control statements

 ###if-else